 Not all villages look the same, yours will be unique to you.
 The first step though is to show up.
 Yup, it’s as simple as that, get out the house and go places.

+Building your network of mom friends is gonna take a little work.
 In the beginning, it will feel a bit weird, you will see some moms already with mom friends or their circle.
 Don’t let that worry you.
-Your village will come.
+Your mom village will come.
 Your village is out there.

 When you have children your life changes and so do you.

 Find local Facebook events and start attending them with your kiddo.
 Use your local park district if you have one and get involved in all the programs you can.
 Start taking your kid to cool places and enjoying daily adventures.

 This is how I started and now 4 years later I have friendships with a group of moms in my area.

 One of the best places to find a fellow mom friend is to attend local mom groups.
 This can serve best for your little one and for you.
 Social time is so vital for your child’s development and so necessary for your mental state as a mom.
 Staying behind 4 walls all day will indeed make you crazy, don’t do this to yourself!!

 No Excuse Moms This free workout group will help you jump start your health journey.
 This includes challenges within your local group and even national challenges.
 A dedicated Facebook support group.
 Most workouts are with your kids.
 This group is so judgment-free and motivating you will love coming back each time.

 Through my group, I learned how to eat better and prepare better meals for my kids.
 I gained tips from other moms on where to find better whole foods and new recipes.
 I discovered the world of creating me time with essential oils and holistic/natural path doctors.